-When it comes to Microsoft Office, chances are you’re already pretty clued up on the suite, confidently flexing your go-to Office 365 tips and tricks on a daily basis.
-You are, however not alone…
+When it comes to Microsoft Office, chances are you’re already pretty clued up on the suite, confidently flexing your go-to Microsoft 365 (formerly Office 365) tips and tricks on a daily basis.
+You are, however, not alone.

-Recently crowned ‘Leader in Content Services’ by Gartner, over half of organizations are currently running Office 365, with user adoption nearly doubling since 2016.
-With its combination of innovative apps and powerful cloud services like OneDrive, Microsoft 365 may be your enterprise suite of choice, but it’s almost certainly also your competitors’.
+Recently crowned ‘Leader in Content Services’ by Gartner, nearly half of organizations are currently running Office 365, with user adoption nearly doubling since 2016.
+With its combination of innovative apps, productivity tools and powerful cloud services like OneDrive, Microsoft 365 may be your enterprise suite of choice, but it’s almost certainly also your competitors’.

-Mastering the latest Office 365 productivity tips and uncovering new Microsoft Office 365 hacks are a surefire way to not just get the most out of your Office 365 experience but to work smarter than others in your industry.
+Mastering the latest Office 365 productivity hacks and uncovering new Microsoft Office 365 hacks are a surefire way to not just get the most functionality out of your Office 365 experience but to work smarter than others in your industry.
+That’s true whether you’re a power user of Microsoft Word, Excel or other tools within the Microsoft Suite.

 Whether you want an edge over your competition or simply want to up your own productivity game, here are six lesser-known Microsoft Office 365 hacks that will do just the trick.